Quinn-of-England/Tindergram/README.md

 ## Technologies Used

-Frontend: Java

-Backend: Android studio, Java, SQL (some sort of database language)
+Android studio, Java, SQL (some sort of database language)